Virginia Fair Housing Act: an Overview

 The players in the residential housing industry include home sellers, housing providers, the real estate board, real estate agents, mortgage lenders, and of course, any Virginia residential landlord.

-The Fair Housing Law was signed by President Lyndon Johnson.
+The Federal Fair Housing Act was signed by President Lyndon Johnson.
 In doing so, the fair housing board grants fair housing protections and rights to renters and buyers under federal law.
 This fair housing policy aims to eliminate discriminatory housing practices.

-A Brief History of the Housing Act (FHA)
+A Brief History of the Fair Housing Act

-The following are some of the historic events that led to the enactment of the bill into law.
+The following are some of the historic events that led to the enactment of the fair housing law.
 This is why fair housing laws apply today.

-- Civil Rights Act of 1964.
+• Civil Rights Act of 1964.
 This is one of the crowning legislative achievements of the civil rights movement.
 It ended segregation in public places and banned employment discrimination on the basis of sex, nationality, religion, color, and race.
-The only downside of the act is that it didn’t address discriminator acts in housing matters.
+The only downside of the law is that it didn’t address discriminator acts in housing matters.

 Fair Housing Protections in Virginia